sampoder/nextjs-isr-swr-example/README.md

 # 👾 nextjs-isr-swr-example
-Basic example of using Next.js, ISR &amp; SWR
+Basic example of using Next.js, ISR &amp; SWR.
+Fetches the amount of currently available taxis in Singapore